kasisto/kasisto-server-api/README.md

 This page describes the Kasisto Enterprise API.

+# WARNING: This page is no longer maintained.
+Check <a href="https://docs.kasisto.com/">https://docs.kasisto.com/</a> for the latest version of the document.

 ## Overview

 Unlike many other REST API specifications, this specifies an API that *your institution must implement on the server*.